What are Arabica Coffee Beans?

 Arabica coffee beans are far superior to that of Robusta and this is very apparent in the taste, which is smoother and less acidic than that of its relative.

 All of the coffee that we offer in our shop is 100% Arabica.
-All of the world’s highly graded coffee & beans given speciality status are of the Arabica species.
+All of the world’s highest-graded coffee & beans given speciality status are of the Arabica species.

 Not all Arabica however is Speciality, more commercial-grade coffee will not be as satisfying to drink as that of 100% Arabica beans that have been awarded SCA grading of over 80.
 This denotes Speciality, coffee in its most delicious form.
 Furthermore, an Arabica coffee bean can not only be gifted with the title of Speciality but also be prized with a Cup of Excellence such as our Nicaraguan La Bastilla and Nicaraguan La Bastilla P3.